Gareon/ultralite/README.md

 A Home Assistant custom integration for the **Itron/Integral-V UltraLite PRO** energy meter that communicates via USB IR interface using the M-Bus protocol.

+> [!CAUTION]
+> Almost the whole project, including the documentation, is created using GitHub Copilot.
+I didn't review it thoroughly, so there might be inaccuracies or errors.
+Please double-check the information and adapt it to your needs.

 ## Features

 - 📊 **Real-time Energy Monitoring**: Track total energy consumption, volume flow, temperatures, and thermal power